 Hydrogenated fats / trans fats

 Hydrogenation is an industrial process which involves partial hydrogenation (adding hydrogens to double bonds) which solidifies and partially hardens vegetable oil, creating a 'trans' shape.
-This is often used in the production of cakes, pie crusts and other
+This is often used in the production of cakes and pie crusts.

-Trans fats can also be created by heating vegetable oil at very high temperatures (e.g. in a deep fat frier) which changes the shape of the molecule.
+Trans fats can also be created by heating vegetable oil at very high temperatures (e.g. in a deep fat fryer) which changes the shape of the molecule.